 All details regarding the transaction and TDS on Property are required to be furnished in Form 26QB and this Form 26QB is required to be submitted at the time of payment.
 Details in this form cannot be furnished manually and can only be furnished online through the following link

 After depositing the TDS, the buyer of the property would also be required to issue Form 16B to the Seller of the property in respect of the TDS deducted and deposited with the govt.
-Form 16B can be downloaded from the website of the centralised processing cell of TDS (CPC-TDS) i.e. www.tdscpc.gov.in
+Form 16B can be downloaded from the website of the centralised processing cell of TDS (CPC-TDS) i.e. www.tdscpc.gov.in after 15 days from the end of month in which the payment has been made.

 - Recommended Read: How to Download Form 16B online for TDS on Property?

-Procedure for Payment of TDS on Property
+Procedure for Deposit of TDS on Property with Govt.

 Once all the details are furnished, the form will ask for the preference for deposit of tds on property with the income tax department.
 You can either pay the TDS on Property online through net banking and if this option is chosen, this Form 26QB will automatically direct you to the e-payment gateway.